-- 4. Take a moment to make a record of the allegations.
-If appropriate, use PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools.
-You may also make a note in your diary.
-If a staff member, parent/guardian/carer or other adult was present, ask them to make a record as well. - Consider whether you need to refer the matter to Victoria Police or DFFH Child Protection.
-If necessary, report the matter in accordance with the actions documented in PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools and Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse, using PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools. - 6.
-If relevant, notify the child's parents/guardians/carers following advice in PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools and Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse. - 7.
-As soon as practicable, contact the MACS Safeguarding and Standards Team for advice (including guidance as to whether the alleged conduct is reportable), support and assistance to discuss the circumstances, and notify the MACS Executive Director. - 8.
-If the matter does involve a reportable allegation, the Principal, with the assistance of the MACS Safeguarding and Standards Team, will notify the CCYP with authorisation from the MACS Executive Director. - Conduct a risk assessment (with the assistance of MACS Safeguarding and Standards Team) to determine any measures that should be put in place to manage the person against whom allegations have been made, and to protect the student(s)/child(ren) against whom reportable conduct may have occurred.
+What if a staff member or another adult informs you of a reportable allegation?

+- 6. If relevant, notify the child's parents following advice in Protect: Identifying and Responding to All Forms of Abuse in Victorian Schools and Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse. - 7.
+As soon as practicable, contact the Employee Relations unit for advice (including guidance as to whether the alleged conduct is reportable), support and assistance to discuss the circumstances, and notify the head of entity. - 8.
+If the matter does involve a reportable allegation, the Employee Relations unit will notify the CCYP with authorisation from the school's head of entity. - 9.
+Conduct a risk assessment (with the assistance of Employee Relations unit resources) to determine any measures that should be put in place to manage the person against whom allegations have been made, and to protect the student(s)/child(ren) against whom reportable conduct may have occurred.